LearnOnDemandSystems/docs/lod/activities.md

 ## Automated Activity

-Automated Activities are PowerShell or Shell scripts that target a Cloud Subscription, or a Windows-based virtual machine running on Hyper-V in the lab.
+Automated Activities are PowerShell Windows command Shell Shell scripts that target a Cloud Subscription, or a Windows-based virtual machine running on Hyper-V in the lab.
 Cloud Subscriptions are targeted by a PowerShell script, and Windows-based virtual machines can be targeted by both PowerShell and Shell.
 Automated Activities support using @lab replacement tokens in scripts as well.
 Automated Activities can be used to help make sure the student has configured their lab environment correctly, help the student understand mistakes that are made in their lab, as well as give the student confirmation that they are completing the lab instructions correctly.
 Automated Activities can also be used to automate any configuration or lab steps that you wish to automate.

+### Automated Activity Syntax

+Along with traditional PowerShell, Windows Command Shell, and Bash syntax, there is additional syntax that can be used.

+- Setting Lab Variables: sets a variable that can be recalled in subsequent lab instructions using @lab replacement tokens, as many times as neccessary.

+- Sending Lab Notifications: Sends a a popup notification to the lab, using the text specified in the syntax.

+- Scoring: used to determine how much of the score value the lab user will receive for the activity.
+This can be used to award partial score values for the automated activity.
+The partial score is dictated by a numerical value in the syntax, that represents the percentage of the score value that will be awarded.
+For Windows Command Shell and Bash, you can also display a message in the lab instructions with text specified scoring syntax.

+#### **PowerShell**

+- **Setting Variables**

+    `set-lab-variable -Name firstname -Value John`

+    `set-lab-variable -Name lastname -Value Smith`

+- **Sending Lab Notifications**

+    `send-lab-notification -Message "Hello from a script"`

+- **Scoring**

+    `set-ActivityResult .5 -Correct`

+#### **Windows Command Shell and Bash**

+- **Setting Variables**

+    `set_lab_variable "firstname" "John"`

+    `set_lab_variable "lastname" "Smith"`

+- **Sending Lab Notifications**

+    `send_lab_notification "Hello from a script"`

+    `send_lab_notification "I hope you're doing well"`

+- **Scoring**

+    `set_activity_result .5 "good job!"`

+### Automated Activity Creation

 1. If you would like the lab to be scored, Click the **switch** next to _Enable Scoring_.
 If you would not like the lab to be scored, simply leave the **Switch** turned off.